ULHPC/tutorials/advanced/R/README.md

 	plot(m)																# then we plot it
 	## flush the output device to save the graph
 	dev.off()															# finally we close the output device, this will save the graphic in the output file

+Note: the `dplyr` library is a new package which provides a set of tools for efficiently manipulating datasets in R. `dplyr` is the next iteration of `plyr`, focussing on only data frames. `dplyr` is faster, has a more consistent API and should be easier to use.
+By using `dplyr` instead of `ddply()` from the `plyr` package in this example you can obtain a significant speedup, however its syntax may first seem a bit confusing.

+	diamonds %>% group_by(cut) %>% summarize(avg_price = mean(price))

 ### Using `data.table` Package